efekarakus/efekarakus-blog/_posts/2026-05-03-rules-of-thumb-for-harness-engineering.md

 > *- "Does this paragraph justify its token cost?"*
 > [Agent Skills Best Practices](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/best-practices#concise-is-key)

-<span class="text-highlight">The most common fallacy I see is adding new tools to an agent's harness and then asking a coding agent to write instructions on how to use those tools, or being overly prescriptive because one thinks they know better than the LLM.</span> In both cases, you're wasting tokens on guidance the model doesn't need.
-Don't regurgitate and don't over-specify: unless you can demonstrate that the LLM can't achieve its goal effectively without the instructions, leave them out.
+<span class="text-highlight">The most common anti-pattern I see is adding a new tool to an agent's harness and then asking a coding agent, like Kiro or Claude Code, to write instructions on how to use it.</span> That's just asking the LLM to regurgitate its own knowledge back as instructions.
+Remove them, you gain nothing.

+LLMs are really good at handling a *breadth* of problems while us humans are good at *depth*.
+Another common fallacy is thinking your expertise is necessary, and injecting specialized instructions into the context window.
+Hold off.
+First prove to yourself that the LLM isn't already capable of solving the problem, and only then add your workflows and specialized knowledge to supplement it.
+Otherwise, by adding instructions directly into the system prompt you might be overly confining the agent's ability to solve a wide range of problems.
+If you are confident that supplemental instructions are needed, progressive disclosure (like skills) is a great way of providing them: the primary system prompt remains lean and flexible, and specialization is introduced on demand depending on the task.

 Evaluate whether the agent *without any instructions* can effectively accomplish the task.
 If so, you're done.